Chad Smith: Will Ferrell resemblance

-Smith is widely known for his strong resemblance to actor and comedian Will Ferrell, who is almost six years younger, which he has acknowledged by wearing shirts reading "I Am Not Will Ferrell" in live performances.
+Smith is widely known for his strong facial resemblance to actor and comedian Will Ferrell, which he has acknowledged by wearing shirts reading "I Am Not Will Ferrell" in live performances.
 Smith said that the two first met during the premiere of the film The Ladies Man (2000).
 He said, "I'm looking at Will and thinking, 'People really think I look like him?
 I don't fucking look like that.
 He looks me up and down and says, 'You're very handsome,' and walks away.
 Totally deadpan.
 I was like, 'You're funny.
 You're funny.'"
-Both Smith and Ferrell have utilized the resemblance for various appearances together, including their own events for charity and a 2014 appearance on The Tonight Show Starring Jimmy Fallon, in which the duo faced off in a drum battle, which segued into a musical number by the Red Hot Chili Peppers performing a cover of Blue Öyster Cult's "(Don't Fear) The Reaper", as a reference to the Saturday Night Live "More Cowbell" skit, in which both Ferrell and Fallon starred.
+Both Smith and Ferrell have utilized the resemblance for various appearances together, including their own events for charity and a 2014 appearance on The Tonight Show Starring Jimmy Fallon, in which the duo faced off in a drum battle, which segued into a musical number by the Red Hot Chili Peppers performing a cover of Blue Öyster Cult's "(Don't Fear) The Reaper", as a reference to the Saturday Night Live "More Cowbell" skit, in which both Ferrell and Jimmy Fallon starred.
+During a December 2022 Rams' home game in Los Angeles, the Rams' media team poked fun at the recurring gag after Smith made an appearance with the rival-Seattle Seahawks' drum line the week prior; displaying Smith next to a picture of Ferrell on the jumbotron.

+In the January 2025 Peacock documentary SNL50: Beyond Saturday Night, the entire third episode was devoted to the Saturday Night Live "More Cowbell" skit.
+Ferrell wrote the skit for a 2000 episode of the show and portrayed the character of Gene Frenkle.
+Ferrell and others in the documentary discuss the skit and its legacy including newly filmed flashback scenes with Chad Smith portraying the Frenkle character.